 Walter S. Bowman (1865-1938) was a professional photographer who worked in Pendleton, Oregon, from the late 1880s to the mid 1930s.
 Bowman's photographs document daily life in Eastern Oregon, including special events such as the Pendleton Round-Up.
 The collection consists of almost 800 negatives and prints representative of the span of the photographer's work, but his noted images of tribal people were largely destroyed after his death.

 Gerald H. Robinson (1927-) is a fine art photographer and photography advocate as well as a noted Portland attorney.
 He was a founding member of the Friends of Photography and Portland's Group 15, has exhibited his work widely, and served as an instructor in photography at several colleges.
-The collection consists of 81 matted and signed prints dating from 1960-2000.
-Sixty-one are by Robinson and 14 by his associates: Bernard Freemesser (8), Larry Smith (1), Max Allard (2), Marvin R. Goodman (2), and Bob Barnes (1).
+The collection consists of matted and signed prints dating from 1949-2000, as well as 14 prints created by his associates: Bernard Freemesser (8), Larry Smith (1), Max Allard (2), Marvin R. Goodman (2), and Bob Barnes (1).